TomNisbet/nqsap/docs/_docs/wrapup-40-next-steps.md

 ## Hardware

+With the first phase of the NQSAP complete, there is still a lot of breadboard area free for expansion.

 ### Stack pointer

 One of the most useful additions to the existing computer would be a stack pointer and